luchotourn/homepage/replit.md

 ### Migration from Vercel to Replit (October 29, 2025)
 - Configured Next.js to bind to port 5000 and host 0.0.0.0 for Replit compatibility
-- Disabled Turbopack due to symlink incompatibility with Replit environment
-- Added `allowedDevOrigins` configuration for Replit's cross-origin requests
+- Removed Turbopack from dev and build scripts (Next.js defaults to webpack which works correctly on Replit)
 - Set up deployment configuration using autoscale deployment target
 - Installed all dependencies via npm
+- Server running successfully with GET / 200 responses

 ## Project Architecture